vlasky/quoted-printable/README.md

 # quoted-printable
 Fast, robust RFC 2045 (Quoted-Printable) and RFC 2047 (Q-Encoding) encoder/decoder for Buffers in pure Javascript with an optional C++ binding.
 Avoids intermediary string allocations and regular expressions.
 Reduces branching through the use of lookup tables.
-This is a fork of [@ronomon/quoted-printable](https://github.com/ronomon/quoted-printable/) modified to support Node.js v12.
+This is a fork of [@ronomon/quoted-printable](https://github.com/ronomon/quoted-printable/) that supports Node.js 8+.

+## Requirements

+- Node.js 8 or higher

 ## Installation